Once you’ve signed-up to our support plan, we are going to do two things:

 You have the whole team to back you up.

 We discuss and document every new client who comes onboard so everyone in the team is generally familiar with you and your site.

 2. How does our website audit work?

 You can request a performance review, whether you’re signing up for a plan or not.
 It does have a one-time fee, but it’s free if you sign up.
-We do it every quarter for all our Velocity Plan clients.
+We do it annually for all our Velocity Plan clients.